We work with individuals across the nation to secure the best rates.

 During the six-month timeframe, the insurance company is allowed to decline your application, regardless of your health or any severe health problems that you have.
 If you’re in bad health with any preexisting conditions, this could be your only chance to get additional health care coverage.

 Additionally, not only will they accept your application, they can’t charge you anymore for your coverage because or your health.

 After the open enrollment period is over, your application is going to be treated like any other insurance application.
 You’ll be required to go through the medical underwriting, which means the possibility of being declined for coverage or having to pay more in monthly premiums.
 If you’ve already missed your open enrollment window, don’t worry, there is still an excellent chance to get affordable Medigap coverage.

 The best way to do that is by working with one of our independent insurance agents.
 Unlike a traditional insurance agent, we don’t only work with one single company.
 Instead, we represent dozens of different insurance companies that offer Medigap plans.
 We know that your time is valuable, don’t waste it calling different companies.
 Let us do all of the work for you and bring all of the best insurance rates directly to you.

-The older that you get, the more money you’re going to spend on health care.
-It’s vital that you get the care that you need to live a long and healthy life.
+No matter how healthy you are, health insurance can be one of the wisest purchases you make.
+And the older you get, the more money you are going to spend on health care.
+Even though it might seem expensive, it is vital that you get the care that you need to live a long and healthy life.
 There is nothing you can do about expensive medical costs, but you can protect yourself from those expenses by purchasing a Medigap plan.

-If you have any questions about Medigap Plan G or any of the other plans, please contact one of our agents today.
-We would be happy to answer those questions and ensure that you’re getting the best coverage to fit your needs.
+If you have any questions about Medigap Plan G, Plan F, Plan N, or any of the other seven plans, please contact one of our agents today.
+We would be happy to answer those questions and ensure that you’re getting the best coverage for your needs.